neoversionsix/custom-ccl-jobs/Orthopedics Radiology Orders/Notes.md

 - and IF they have Rad ordered in the OPE encounter - display the Rad order mnemonic and order comments
 - OR if they have any Rad ordered in any encounter in the last 6 months, display the rad order mnemonic and order comments

+Report name:
+Orthopaedics - Appointments and Radiology Orders

+Description:
+Displays all Orthopaedics outpatient appointments specified time range.
+Radiology orders ordered in the last 6 months (from today) for each patient.

 # Columns